tarof429/online_books/kubernetes_with_archlinux/part_1_setup.md

 - Github - I'll tag recmd-cli and create a package
 - Gitbook

+## How to view this article

+Although this article is hosted on Github, it is optimized to be accessed using Gitbook at https://tarof429.gitbook.io/online-books/kubernetes_with_archlinux.

 ## Setting up your development environment

 === Configuring Docker